How Much Does General Liability Insurance Cost in Massachusetts?

 Average General Liability Insurance Costs in Massachusetts by Industry

 • Most Massachusetts businesses pay far less than the state average.
-Most industries pay under $169 per month, with a median of $109.
-About 81% fall below that level.
-Construction ($519) and health care ($284) push the average higher, while businesses in professional services, retail or other service sectors usually pay $32 to $162 per month.
+The median sits at $109 per month, with about 81% of industries falling below the $169 average.
+Construction ($519) and health care ($284) pull that average up, while professional services, retail and other service sectors usually land between $32 and $162 per month.

 • Construction is an extreme outlier that distorts the market picture.
-At $519 per month, 207% above average and nearly twice the cost of the second-highest industry (health care at $284), construction and contracting represent a fundamentally different risk profile than other industries.
-This single sector makes statewide averages misleading for the 75% of businesses operating in lower-risk industries.
+At $519 per month, it runs 207% above the state average and nearly double the second-highest industry, health care at $284.
+That gap points to a fundamentally different risk profile.
+Statewide averages become misleading when this one sector skews the data for the 75% of businesses operating in lower-risk industries.

 • Massachusetts's economic growth concentrates in its lowest-cost insurance sectors.
-Tech and IT ($32), professional services ($35 to $110), and financial services ($64) contribute over 40% of state GDP while representing the cheapest general liability coverage.
-Fast-growing industries also cluster in this $32 to $162 range, creating favorable conditions for entrepreneurship.
+Tech and IT ($32), professional services ($35 to $110) and financial services ($64) account for over 40% of state GDP while carrying the cheapest general liability rates.
+Fast-growing industries cluster in that same $32 to $162 range, which keeps startup costs lower for new businesses entering the market.

 • The cost spectrum reveals three distinct business ecosystems.
-Knowledge workers and professional services (32% of industries) pay under $65 monthly.
-Service and retail businesses (64% of industries) pay $76 to $200.
-High-touch sectors serving vulnerable populations or involving physical hazards pay $188 to $519, with construction standing alone at the extreme.
+Knowledge workers and professional services, about 32% of industries, pay under $65 monthly.
+Service and retail businesses, roughly 64% of industries, fall between $76 and $200.
+High-touch sectors involving physical hazards or vulnerable populations pay $188 to $519, with construction at the far end.

 Data filtered by: